 Other dosage forms:

-Check with your doctor immediately if any of the following side effects occur while taking levofloxacin:More common
+You should check with your doctor immediately if any of these side effects occur when taking levofloxacin:More common

 - Abdominal or stomach cramps or pain (severe)